 Lisa Silver is a native Calgarian, lawyer, educator, and avid community volunteer.
 She has a B.A. in Economics (UWO, 1984), an LL.B.
 (Osgoode Hall, 1987), and a LL.M.
 (Calgary, 2001).
 She was called to the Bar of Ontario in 1989 and the Bar of Alberta in 1998.
 From 1987 to 1998, she practiced with the firm of Greenspan, Humphrey where she specialized in criminal appeals.
 She has appeared before all levels of Court, including the Supreme Court of Canada.
 From 1999 to 2000, she was a presiding Justice of the Peace.
 In 2001, she was awarded a Masters of Law on the basis of her Thesis entitled “The Punitive Sanction as an Alternative to the Criminal Sanction in Regulatory Offences.”

 About The Photo

 The image used as Ideablawg's banner is a photograph of Osgoode Hall in Toronto.
-Osgoode Hall as a long and storied legal history and presently houses the The Court of Appeal for Ontario, the Superior Court of Justice and the Law Society of Upper Canada.
-I spent many an hour in Osgoode's hallowed halls including in its outstanding dining hall - love those butter tarts!
+Osgoode Hall has a long and storied legal history and presently houses the The Court of Appeal for Ontario, the Superior Court of Justice and the Law Society of Upper Canada.
+I spent many an hour in Osgoode's hallowed halls including its outstanding dining hall - love those butter tarts!
 Osgoode Hall is architecturally significant and its facade, depicted here, is true to the 1860 design.
-The inside is as fascinating: Convication Hall with its legally significant many-faceted stained glass windows and the Great Library with its colonnades and bas reliefs.
+The interior is as fascinating as seen by Convication Hall with its legally significant stained glass windows and the Great Library with its colonnades and bas reliefs.
 A big thank you to Josh Silver for taking and sending the photo.